 “Every once in awhile you just have to go acoustic.”

 When a musician goes acoustic, she/he has set aside all the newfangled electronic instruments and plays instead with the non-electrified version.
 They trade their electric guitar for an acoustic guitar.
 Or they swap their electric keyboard for a “real” piano.
+I know a few musicians who enjoy cleaning acoustic guitars and playing them every once in a while, after all, acoustic guitars do have a great sound to them.

 I’m a big believer in unplugging on a regular basis (I’m the guy who bought a cabin in the woods last year, after all).
 I’ve always thought being connected was an all-or-nothing choice.
 Either you’re on-the-grid or you’re off-the-grid, there’s really no middle choice.
 You either live the the Amish or you live like the city folk.